tacoman/guardbook-scrapers/README.md

-This repo contains a scraper for the opponent rosters and the DCFC headshots on detcityfc.com.
+This repo contains scrapers for the opponent rosters and the DCFC headshots on detcityfc.com.
 To use, install Colly:

 ```
 go get -u github.com/gocolly/colly/...